elibroftw/blog.elijahlopez.ca/content/posts/investing.md

 ### Exchange-Traded Funds (ETFs)

 There are many ETFs and they consist of a basket of securities.
 Financial securities are picked and maintained by the creator of the ETF.
-For example, the $VOO S&P 500 Index ETF is run by Vanguard.
+For example, the $FNILX S&P 500 Index ETF is run by Vanguard.
 Each ETF usually has an expense ratio.
 That means you get charged for owning the ETF.
-I recommend $VOO instead of $SPY because the expense ratio for $VOO is  0.03% compared to $SPY's 0.09%.
+I recommend $FNILX instead of $VOO or $SPY because the expense ratio for $FNILX is  0% compared to $SPY's 0.09% and $VOO's 0.03%.

 ### Orders